00fox/Ds2vJoy/README.md

 - on zoom minus, you reset zoom to its default value
 - on zoom plus, you set actual zoom as default (saved for next time you use the program)

-There is a menu at the left, with a bunch of actions
+There is a menu at the left, with a bunch of actions:
 - Print to PDF Portrait, Print to PDF Landscape, Print to PDF asking where to save the file
 - Save Screenshot, Screenshot of actual web page asking where to save the file